 Given the fact that non-motor symptoms are also a major characteristic of PD, we investigated the impact of hα-syn overexpression on mice cognitive performance, 3- months post-viral delivery.
 Our data revealed deficits in learning abilities in mice overexpressing hα-syn, compared to the control or mTurq groups during the training of the Morris water maze (MWM) test (Fig. 2G).
-This learning deficit was significant with the probe trial (Fig. 2H).
-Finally, no effect of hα-syn overexpression was observed on the animals’ spatial working memory and anxiety as assessed using the Y-maze and elevated-plus maze (EPM) tests, respectively (Suppl.
+This learning deficit was significant with the probe trial [F(2, 23) = 7.468, p = 0.0032; hα-syn vs. control: p = 0.0028; hα-syn vs. mTurq: p = 0.0342] (Fig. 2H).
+Finally, no effect of hα-syn overexpression was observed on the animals’ spatial working memory and anxiety as assessed using the Y-maze [F(2, 24) = 1.338, p = 0.2813] and elevated-plus maze (EPM) [F(2, 26) = 0.3687, p = 0.6952] tests, respectively (Suppl.
 Fig. 4C and D).
 Collectively, our results demonstrate that widespread hα-syn overexpression in the brain was associated with early onset and progressive motor impairment and learning deficits.

 Widespread hα-syn overexpression in the mouse brain induced selective dopaminergic neuronal loss in the midbrain

 We next evaluated if the wide-scale overexpression of hα-syn could induce neuronal degeneration in the brain.
 As exogenous transgenes were equally expressed in both brain hemispheres (Suppl.
-Fig 1), we post-fixed one hemisphere in paraformaldehyde (PFA) for the immunohistochemistry and the other hemisphere was used for the collection of soluble and insoluble protein fractions for biochemical analysis.
+Fig. 1B-D), we post-fixed one hemisphere in paraformaldehyde (PFA) for the immunohistochemistry and the other hemisphere was used for the collection of soluble and insoluble protein fractions for biochemical analysis.